 Raising two kids on her own was hard enough for mom, add on top of that, a child who was angry and out of control (or constantly sobbing).
 It was hard times all around.
 She did all she could and then one day, brought me a gift by the name of Tory.

 Tory was my new big sister and I was instantly drawn to her.
 I was happy around her and felt like maybe someone understood me.
 She was a teenager with long, curly brown hair and I couldn't wait for my visits with her!

 She would take me out to dinner or to her friends apartment to go swimming in the pool.
 But one time, she took me to the movies.
 She took me to see Savannah Smiles.

-I moved out of the state and lived with my Dad around 4th grade and I thought I'd never see Tory again.
-But I did one time.
-Someplace I never thought I'd see her.
-My dad took me to a Michael Jackson concert, the Victory tour, which by the way was in July (I think) of 1984 at Arrowhead Stadium in Kansas City, Mo.
+I moved out of the state and lived with my dad around fourth grade and thought I'd never see Tory again.
+But I did, one time!
+My dad took me to a Michael Jackson concert (The Victory tour) which I believe was in July of 1984 at Arrowhead Stadium in Kansas City, Mo.

 I think it's kind of magical that the concert tour was VicTORY and her name is TORY.

 My memory of her (and Savannah) is pretty epic!